Jhinjhana

 Jhinjhana is a town and a nagar panchayat in Shamli district in the Indian state of Uttar Pradesh.

 History

 Jhinjhana is listed in the Ain-i-Akbari as a pargana under Delhi sarkar, producing a revenue of 1,700,250 dams for the imperial treasury and supplying a force of 300 infantry and 20 cavalry.
-The presence of the town's Jat and Gujjar community at the time was also noted.
+The presence of the town's Jat Zamindars was also noted at the time.

 Geography

 Jhinjhana is located at 29.52°N 77.22°E. It has an average elevation of 243 metres (797 feet).